View All Articles

 Continues Elevated Wildfire Risk

 An uptick in wind speeds combined with humidity levels declining in some areas into the single digits has led the National Weather Service to issue a high-risk warning for wildfires moving forward until the end of August.
 Additional lightning strikes are possible keeping an elevated risk of new fires in the extraordinarily dry wilderness areas of northern California.
 In response to this elevated risk the National Weather Service has issued Red Flag warnings across numerous California locations.
 To search for local forecasts and active severe weather warnings, click here.
+Stay on top of the latest news concerning the wildfires raging in California by accessing the state’s informative website.

 More Articles: